-The cabin on Scandinavian Airlines business class is sleek and modern.
-The seats are comfortable, the monitors are a great size, and there’s even a built-in massager with the chair 😉
+The cabin on Scandinavian Airlines business class was sleek and modern.
+The seats were comfortable, the monitors were a great size, and there was even a built-in massager with the chair.
+No complaints here whatsoever!

 The flight attendants were top-notch and made sure I was comfortable the whole time.
 The on-board WiFi wasn’t working with my booking code, and the attendant made sure I was taken care of with a voucher.

 The menu for our 11+ hour flight was as follows.
 (It’s probably worth noting that the quality of the food for flights leaving out of Scandinavia itself is probably higher than, say, flying San Francisco back to Prague.)